Terenceyuyue/varFEM/README.md

 ## Variational formulation based programming

+ We have already provided P1, P2 and P3 Lagrange elements for 1-D, 2-D and 3-D problems as well as the vectorized problems, e.g. the linear elasticity problem.

   - A variational formulation based programming is shown for 1-D, 2-D and 3-D problems in Folder variational.
 The arrangement is entirely  process-oriented and thus is easy to understand.